 An application/network function may use multiple AAL queues to access different AAL profiles supported by an AAL-LPU

-AAL Queue ID is a unique index used to designate the AAL Queue in function exported by the AAL.
+AAL Queue ID is a unique index used to designate the AAL Queue in functions exported by specific AAL profile APIs.

-NOTE: An AAL Queue or an AAL Queue ID does not reflect a HW design or an AAL Implementation specification
+NOTE: An AAL Queue or an AAL Queue ID does not reflect a HW design or an AALI Implementation specification

 HW Accelerator Manager is an acceleration management function, that provides management capabilities for the HW Accelerator(s) in the O-Cloud Node.
-Management capabilities include lifecycle management, configuration, updates/upgrades and failure handling.
+Management capabilities include but not limited to lifecycle management, configuration, updates/upgrades and failure handling.